 A diet is a plan or strategy for eating with certain foods included and others eliminated.
 Adding anything to your regular diet to improve your health or healing is considered a dietary supplement.
-It is considered alternative therapy when it is offered outside of a scientifically based medical care treatment facility, and those who argue in favor of this supplement make claims that it will produce a medical benefit.
+It is considered alternative therapy when it is offered outside of a scientifically based medical care treatment facility.
+And those who argue in favor of this supplement claim that it will produce a medical benefit.
 Most of your nutritional needs should be met by eating a balanced diet.

 Can dietary supplements help people with cancer?